Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Dynamic Allocation in C.md

 ---
+title: Dynamic Allocation in C date created: 星期一, 五月 27日 2024, 11:46:53 中午 date modified: 星期六, 六月 1日 2024, 2:08:35 下午
 ---

 ## Motivation

-1. Since the stack frame will be tear down after a function call, we can apply **dynmic allocation** to allocate memory to store some data created during a function call.
+1. Since the stack frame will be tear down after a function call, we can apply **dynamic allocation** to allocate memory to store some data created during a function call.
 Or sometimes we need to dynamic reszing our data memory location to fit the need need.
 2. ==Storage location: heap==
 3. The standard C library including dynamic allocation functions:
    `#include <stdlib.h>`